Cyber Security

 Artificial Intelligence (AI)

-AI will analyse the available options for exploit and develop strategies that will lead to an increase in successful attacks.
-AI will also be able to take information gathered from successful hacks and incorporate that into new attacks, potentially learning how to identify defence strategies from the pattern of available exploits.
+AI can analyse the available options for exploit and develop strategies that criminals can follow.
+It can also take information gathered from successful hacks and incorporate that into new attacks, potentially learning how to identify defence strategies from the pattern of available exploits.
 This evolution may potentially lead to attacks that are significantly harder to defend against.

 Related Content